 The Contesting Marginality (UTMA) project focuses on the Boreal forests of Inland Scandinavia.
 It combines the research project Contesting Marginality: The Boreal Forest of Inland Scandinavia and the Worlds Outside, AD – 1500 AD funded by the Swedish Research Council (VR), with the communication project Explorative Imaginaries funded by the Swedish Foundation for Humanities and Social Sciences (RJ).

-After the industrial peak, the rural edge have become socially and economically more sensitive: unemployment, de-population, and a general withdrawal of commercial interests and state functions.
-This setting require heritage research, which is prepared to engage in critical discussions and debates and disseminate research results to a wider audience.
-The question of what constitutes the Biocultural Heritage of the rural edge and how best to manage it, is the subject of ongoing discussions and in general the humanities have had a limited bearing of the debate.
+After the industrial peak, the rural edge has become socially and economically more sensitive: unemployment, de-population, and a general withdrawal of commercial interests and state functions.
+This setting requires heritage research, which is prepared to engage in critical discussions and debates and disseminate research results to a wider audience.
+The question of what constitutes the Biocultural Heritage of the rural edge and how best to manage it is the subject of ongoing discussions and in general, the humanities have had a limited bearing of the debate.

 We want to highlight the rural edge as an important arena for social interaction and innovation, able to maintain and improving social sustainability of the long term, in contrast to sometimes negative views of the inland forest region as static, peripheral and underdeveloped.
 The project will address these issues by drawing upon a theoretical framework of niche construction, landscape domestication and entanglement, and by studying relict hotspots of biocultural heritage, which are visible remains of past practices in the landscape, in archaeological sites, in place names and as responses in the forests vegetation and soils as reconstructed from pollenanalyses and vegetation inventories.

 Contested landscapes require critical discussions and debates, which draw inspiration from the belief that heritage (and our understanding of it) has a valuable role for shaping the future by addressing historical and cultural values of the forest.
-The past societal structuration of the biocultural heritage have been constituted on diversified and dynamic and land-use systems, in contrast to current monocultural landuse activities forestry, hydropower and mining.
-A better understanding of the forests´ bicocultural heritage and living small scale practice are valuable for a sustainable forest management and for the empowerment and self-definition of rural communities.
+The past societal structuration of the biocultural heritage has been constituted on diversified and dynamic and land-use systems, in contrast to current monocultural land use activities forestry, hydropower and mining.
+A better understanding of the forests´ biocultural heritage and living small scale practice are valuable for sustainable forest management and for the empowerment and self-definition of rural communities.

 Follow UTMA on Facebook!